 Sauteed Radishes with Vinegar and Herbs

 Sauteed Radishes with Vinegar and Herbs are absolutely delish for a quick and tasty low-carb side dish.
-Use Side Dishes to find more recipes like this one.
+If you’ve never tried cooking radishes you may be surprised how sweet-tasting they are!

 When I first shared this recipe for Sauteed Radishes with Vinegar and Herbs I said that cooked radishes might fall into the category of what some people in my family would call “weird food.”
 But trust me when I say that cooking radishes is absolutely a thing, and radishes are very low in carbs!